apache/activemq-artemis/docs/user-manual/en/rest.md

        </filter-mapping>
     </web-app>

 Here's a Maven pom.xml file for creating a WAR for this environment.
-Make sure your ActiveMQ configuration file(s) are within the src/main/resources directory so that they are stuffed within the WAR's WEB-INF/classes directory!
+Make sure your Apache ActiveMQ configuration file(s) are within the src/main/resources directory so that they are stuffed within the WAR's WEB-INF/classes directory!

     <project xmlns="http://maven.apache.org/POM/4.0.0"
        xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"